dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/10
+It's interesting to see more actions (refactoring, code transformations, and settings) in the #IntelliJ alt+enter popup window.
+Would it eventually include all available actions though?
+Maybe yes, and similar to the code completion, only with the most relevant actions at the top.

 #### 2024/08/09
 Random #IntelliJ tip.
 You can see version control history for selected text by doing alt+enter and choosing "Show history for selection" intention.
 The functionality existed for years, but I guess it's more discoverable this way and easier than remembering custom shortcuts.